 Solution

 Check free movement of bearings, wheel bolts are not over-tightened, check that the wheels spin freely and that the gearbox is also free and smooth with minimal friction.
-Check any drive shafts or belts are working smoothly.
+Check any drive shafts or belts are operating smoothly.

 Make sure that the car rolls along the ground freely and easily when no motor is engaged (temporarily remove the pinion to check free movement).
-This will not only improve performance, but it will also give you longer run times due to higher efficiency.
+This will not only improve performance, but it will also give you longer run times due to increased efficiency.

-Gear Ratio too low (geared for high speed)
+Gear Ratio too high

 Solution